-Why has the Board of the Society proposed these changes?
+Why did the Board of the Society propose these changes?

-The Society has evolved from its original conception.
-Its primary activity has recently been to distribute the dividend income it receives from its assets, the shares it holds in OSB GROUP PLC, to charity.
+The Society had evolved from its original conception.
+Its primary activity had become to distribute the dividend income it received from its assets, the shares it held in OSB GROUP PLC, to charity.

-Transferring the Society’s assets to a new charity is being proposed for the following reasons:
+Transferring the Society’s assets to a new charity was proposed for the following reasons:

 • It will ensure the future use of those assets for charitable purposes.